Visit Herculaneum, Italy

 One of the most remarkable discoveries in Herculaneum are the shops along the Decumano Massimo, the city's main commercial street.
 The detail of their preservation offers a unique insight into daily life in the city and across the Roman Empire.
 You can see ancient wine amphorae, the carved wooden shelving used to store them and, intriguingly, also the price of a jug of wine illustrated outside the shopfront.
 The bakery's oven and grills remain intact, as do the weaver's looms, the dyer's pots, the taverna counters and the large containers set into marble worktops that would have been used to serve hot food to customers.

-Suggested Herculaneum itinerary
+Suggested itineraries featuring Herculaneum

 This sample itinerary will give you an idea of what is possible when you travel in Herculaneum, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.